gchristov/thecodinglove-kotlinjs/README.md

 7. Expose each of the variables from `local.properties` as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
    - Add an additional `GCP_SA_KEY_DEPLOY` GitHub encrypted secret, containing the JSON API key for the CI service account
    - Add an additional `GCP_SA_KEY_PUBSUB` GitHub encrypted secret, containing the JSON API key for the PubSub service account

+## Dependencies

+Dependencies are automatically pulled when the project is ran.
+Updating dependency versions requires `./gradlew kotlinUpgradeYarnLock` to be executed manually in order for the lock file to be updated.

 # Run